creme332/creme332.github.io/_posts/2023-04-05-install-cpp-notebook.md

 ---
-title: How to setup Jupyter Notebook for C++ in VS Code categories : [Tutorial] tags :  [c++, jupyter-notebook, wsl2, jupyter-notebook]
+title: How To Set Up Jupyter Notebook for C++ in VS Code categories : [Tutorial] tags :  [c++, jupyter-notebook, wsl2, jupyter-notebook]
 description: Learn how to install C++ on Jupyter Notebook within VSCode in a WSL2 environment.